DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Saying that, Rinne quickly disrupted the atmosphere here.
 Top brass, who were sitting by round table, focused their attention on girl besides him.

-"I'm only going to listen to Kay.
+"I'm only going to listen to Kai.
 Why would I let humans...*surprised by her mouth being covered*"

 "Wha...!?
 It is nothing!
 ...Rinne, shh!
 If you'll carelessly speak, they might doubt your identity and it would be bad."

-Kay silenced Rinne by covering her mouth with his hand.
+Kai silenced Rinne by covering her mouth with his hand.
 He looked at confusion at roun table, and here he could see amused Jeanne.

 "I see."